 Expert Baiting Tips

-Place a very small amount of bait at the mouth of your trap to help lure your cat in.
-You may even choose to make a bait trail using the juice of your bait, which leads inside.
-Do not use too much food to lead your at inside the trap, because it may become satisfied before it reaches the trigger plate.
+- Place a very small amount of bait at the mouth of your trap to help lure your cat in.
+You may even choose to create a bait trail using the juice of your bait to lead the cat inside.
+However, avoid using too much bait outside of the trap – otherwise your cat may become satisfied before she reaches the trigger plate.

 Ultimate Cat Protection

-Critter Ridder® animal repellent has dual application methods - liquid and granular - to give multi-surface or perimeter barrier protection.
+Critter Ridder® animal repellent has dual application methods - liquid and granular - to provide multi-surface or perimeter barrier protection.